 You do not have to do anything if you want to keep the possibility of getting money or benefits from this lawsuit.
 By doing nothing you are staying in the Class.
 If the Plaintiffs obtain money or benefits for the Class, either as a result of the trial or a settlement, you will be notified at that time about how to apply for a share or receive your share.
 Keep in mind that if you do nothing now, regardless of whether the Plaintiffs wins or loses the trial, you will not be able to sue, or continue to sue, STATE FARM-as part of any other lawsuit-regarding the total loss settlement claims that are the subject of this lawsuit.
 You will also be legally bound by all of the Orders the Court issues and judgments the Court makes in this class action.
-You need not pay anything to remain in this lawsuit.
+You do not need to pay anything out-of-pocket to remain in this lawsuit.